iodeo/Minitel-ESP32/upython/upynitel/README.md

    * main.py, equiv. to Arduino loop()
    * upynitel.py, as a local library

-This is really basic guidance just to give an idea to people new to micropython.
+This is just to give an idea for people new to micropython.

 For complete guidance and tutorials, Please check on the internet ;)